Overlooked Ingredients In Medicines Can Sometimes Trigger Side Effects

 In their article, the scientists say drug companies have more than a thousand of these inactive constituents to choose from.
 "In some instances there can be up to 35 of them in a single pill," Traverso says in an interview.

 Traverso says these inactive ingredients are essential to stabilize medications and sometimes to help the body absorb the active ingredients.
-"I don't want to malign inactive ingredients in any way," he says, "I think inactive ingredients are very helpful."
+"I don't want to malign inactive ingredients in any way," he says.
+"I think inactive ingredients are very helpful."

-But, they can include materials such as gluten and lactose, and dyes that can trigger allergies.
+But they can include materials such as gluten and lactose, and dyes that can trigger allergies.

 In general, the amounts in a given pill aren't concerning.
 But many people take multiple medicines, and if those drugs contain the same inactive ingredients, the doses can add up.